-H.B.
-1020, Section 20 - The Bank of North Dakota shall extend a line of credit not to exceed \$75,000 at a rate of one and one-half percent over the three-month London interbank offered rate, but may not exceed three percent to the state water commission.
-The state water commission shall repay the line of credit from funds available in the resources trust fund, water development trust fund, or other funds, as appropriated by the legislative assembly.
-The state water commission may access the line of credit, as necessary, to provide funding as authorized by the legislative assembly for water supply projects approved before June 30, 2019, and flood control projects that have approval for funding before June 30, 2019.
-As of December 31, 2018, there was no outstanding loan balance.
+S.B.
+2020, Section 17 - The Bank shall extend a line of credit not to exceed \$75,000 at a rate of one and one-half percent over the three-month London interbank offered rate but may not exceed three percent to the State Water Commission.
+The State Water Commission shall repay the line of credit from funds available in the Resources Trust Fund, Water Development Trust Fund, or other funds, as appropriated by the legislative assembly.
+The State Water Commission may access the line of credit, as necessary, to provide funding as authorized by the legislative assembly for water supply projects approved before June 30, 2021, and flood control projects that have approval for funding before June 30, 2021.
+As of December 31, 2019, there was no outstanding loan balance.